BIMprove harnesses the power of cutting-edge Digital Twin Technology to lead construction sites into the Industry 4.0 revolution.

 Catenda is a partner of the EU Horizon 2020 project BIMprove.
 Started in September 2020, BIMprove is an initiative funded by the European Union’s Horizon 2020 Research and Innovation programme under grant agreement N° 958450.
 The main goals of the project is to increase safety and efficiency at the construction site.

 To achieve this, a set of exciting technologies are used together in a new and innovative way.
 Key examples are Digital Twins, open BIM, laser scanning, photogrammetry, point clouds, IoT sensors, localization technologies, AR, VR, and machine learning.
 This almost reads like a word cloud of cool technologies.
 But, within the project, they work very well together and give us tools to achieve our ambitions goals.

-The key role of Catenda is to develop the "layered services".
+The key role of Catenda is to develop the “layered services”.
 Open BIM (Industry Foundation Classes and BIM Collaboration Format) will be the central technologies for making all the parts work together.
-The Bimsync interactive 2D and 3D viewers, model server and BCF (BIM Collaboration Format) server will be used together with the other technologies.
+The Catenda Hub (previously Bimsync) interactive 2D and 3D viewers, model server and BCF (BIM Collaboration Format) server will be used together with the other technologies.

 The project has very ambitious objectives, including automating progress and quality reporting, increasing scheduling forecast precision by 20%, and reducing construction costs by 20%.
 How will this be possible?
 This discussion will include several parts.
 The current article highlights open BIM implications and construction site schedules.